 Patching is not difficult; it just takes disciplined, consistent attention.
 The security payoff for rigorous patching is enormous; unfortunately, the reverse is also true.
 Failure to patch consistently can be very costly.
 In most successful cyber breaches, hackers obtain access to data or systems via well-known software bugs for which patches already exist, but which IT administrators have never applied!
 If IT administrators consistently apply readily available software patches to their systems, they will significantly reduce the likelihood that their computer systems will be compromised.

-For more detail on email security, please read here.
+For more details on patching and updates, please read here.

 5. Implement Multi-Factor Authentication (MFA)